dfmoralesb/MPE_tutorials/tutorials/ASTRAL.md

 Here are some of the important information captured in the log:

 * Number of taxa, and their names.
-Double check these to make sure they are correct.
-* Number of genes.
+* Number of genes trees.
 * Version of ASTRAL used in your analysis.
 * The normalized quartet score (proportion of input gene tree quartet trees satisfied by the species tree).
 This is a number between zero and one; the higher this number, the *less* discordant your gene trees are.
 * The final optimization score is similar to the above number, but is not normalized (the number of gene tree quartets satisfied by the species tree).